On the Role of Computation in Reinforcement Learning: Experiments

 \subsection{The effect of recurrent steps on policy performance}

 In both the discrete tasks~(\Cref{fig:discrete-train}) and the continuous tasks~(\Cref{fig:ogbench}), we see that performance increases significantly with more recurrent steps.
-In the challenging boxpick tasks, or the manipulation tasks in ogbench, performance increases up to $8$ times after increasing the recurrent steps from one to ten.
+In the challenging boxpick tasks, or the manipulation tasks in ogbench, performance increases up to $10$ times after increasing the recurrent steps from one to ten.

-In~\Cref{tab:sample_efficiency}, we compare IRU-$(5)$, with the MLP and the ResNet architecture after 2.5~(50\%) and 5~(50\%) million environment steps.
-On all tasks, IRU-(5) outperforms the MLP, which uses less compute but similar number of parameters.
-Notably, IRU-(5) is able to solve the most challenging tasks like boxpick-exact-4, boxpick-gen-4-1 and lightsout-4x5, achieving a significant performance boost over the ResNet architecture.
-This is despite the ResNet using $\approx\!2 \times$ more compute and $\approx\!5\times$ more parameters than IRU-(5).
-We hypothesize that this is due to the ResNet overfitting to seen tasks.
-This hypothesis is supported by the higher standard error values for the ResNet architecture in~\Cref{tab:sample_efficiency}.
+In~\Cref{tab:sample_efficiency}, we compare IRU-$(10)$, with the MLP and the ResNet architecture after 10\% and 100\% of the environment steps budget.
+The results in~\Cref{tab:sample_efficiency} show the success rate of all methods on training tasks.
+On all tasks, IRU-(10) outperforms the MLP, which uses less compute but similar number of parameters.
+Notably, IRU-(10) is able to solve the most challenging tasks like boxpick-exact-4, boxpick-gen-4-1 and lightsout-4x5, achieving a significant performance boost over the ResNet architecture.
+IRU achieves higher final performance and better sample efficiency across all tasks.
+This is despite the ResNet using $\approx\!2 \times$ more compute and $\approx\!5\times$ more parameters than IRU-(10).
+These results suggest that the IRU architecture has certain inductive biases which make it suitable for training on tasks with a combinatorial structure.